ebruchez/ebruchez.github.io/pages/typewriter-bucket-list.md

 ![IBM Magnetic Tape/Selectric Typewriter](/assets/pages/typewriter-bucket-list/ibmmtst.jpg){:standalone}

 As of 2023, there is a Mag Tape with missing parts (including the typewriter top case and platen), for sale on eBay.
 The seller even has a video tour of the machine.
 However, this is a "make me an offer" type of scenario and the seller doesn't appear eager to sell the machine.
-However, this is interesting because of the video tour, and it is good to know that at least one example of the machine is out there.
+But this is very interesting because of the video tour, and it is good to know that at least one example of the machine is out there.

-I have also obtained diagrams/schematics which I believe are for the MT/ST. They describe the electronics and relay-based system of the machine.
+I have also obtained diagrams/schematics for the MT/ST's electronics and relay-based system of the machine!

 ## IBM Magnetic Tape/Selectric Composer

-This unit was designed to work alongside the IBM MT/ST. It is unknown if any of those machines have survived.
+This unit was designed to work alongside the IBM MT/ST. It is unknown to me if any of those machines have survived.

 ![IBM Magnetic Tape/Selectric Typewriter](/assets/pages/typewriter-bucket-list/ibmmtsc.jpg){:standalone}